pyeprog/lite-seq2seq/README.md

 ## Features
 - Single file module,which means only liteSeq2Seq.py is necessary.
 Super easy to bring its power to other projects.
+- Super simple API.
+You can remember them in seconds, `train` and `predict`.
 - Only 1 dependency -- tensorflow.
 It's safe to be stable version(>1.4).
 Version earlier than that has not been tested.
-- Super simple API.
-You can remember them in seconds, `train` and `predict`.
 - Flexibility remains.
 You can tune the model as much as you want.
 Nearly all parameters are configurable.
+- All info are organized and saved automatically.
+Your model's checkpoint file, hyperparameters, summary data for tensorboard, you can find them all with your model's id.
+- Easy to reload.
+What to stop training, change learning rate and restart it?
+Just give your model's id to `train` method or CLI and you are all set.
-- An CLI app inside, which means you can play with it as soon as you get tensorflow installed.
+- An CLI app inside, which means you can play with it as soon as you get tensorflow installed, no extra python script needed.
-- Nice ability to fit complex sequence transformation such as translation, chat or create couplet if you please.
+- Nice ability to fit complex sequence transformation such as translation, making summary, chat or create couplet if you please.

 ## Data Format
 Unfortunately, our model can only parse data in special format.
 Not so special actually :)